Morpeth, Northumberland+ Add to favourites

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Park cottage is the more spacious of the two cottages at Cragside with its own grand dining room, formal sitting room with open fire and a kitchen/dining room.
-Furnished in traditional Victorian style, this three-bedroom cottage faces to the south so enjoys the sun and has splendid views over the historic parkland to the Coquet Valley and the Simonside Hills beyond.
+A spacious cottage which has its own grand dining room, formal sitting room with open fire and a kitchen/dining room.
+Furnished in traditional Victorian style, this south-facing cottage enjoys the sun and has splendid views over the historic parkland to the Coquet Valley and the Simonside Hills beyond.
 Park cottage is situated in the most southerly part of the Cragside Estate and guests have easy access to the formal gardens and hilly woodland.

 The cottage's layout

 - entrance hall, ground floor bedroom (1 double with 5' bed), cloakroom, lobby, bathroom with traditional cast iron bath and shower cubicle, large sitting room with open fire, dining room, kitchen/diner, inner hall with stairs.

 - First floor